 Assessing the performance of emergency medical equipment

-- Enhancing emergency preparedness and response capabilities, including risk communication and tracking and evaluating the safety and clinical benefit of medical countermeasures used during public health emergencies
+- Enhancing emergency preparedness and response capabilities, including tracking and evaluating the safety and clinical benefit of medical countermeasures used during public health emergencies

 FDA’s Medical Countermeasures Initiative (MCMi) awards challenge grants to FDA researchers to further research needed to help translate the latest science and technology developments into safe, effective medical countermeasures.

 Awarded through a competitive process, these grants help scientists at FDA develop the tools, standards, and approaches FDA needs to assess the safety, efficacy, quality, and performance of medical countermeasures—products that can be used to diagnose, prevent, protect from, or treat conditions associated with chemical, biological, radiological, or nuclear (CBRN) threats, or emerging infectious diseases.

 For more information about MCMi intramural research at FDA, email AskMCMi@fda.hhs.gov.